kvijaykrish/CarND-Path/README.md

 ## 3. Accelerate/Slow Down

-1. If any car is too close in same lane ahead of our car then slow down
+1. If any car is too close in same lane ahead of our car then decrease velocity at 3x 0.224 miles/sec

-2. If the velocity in less than max speed limit (49.5 miles/hr) then increase teh speed at 0.224 miles/sec
+2. If the velocity in less than max speed limit (49.5 miles/hr) then increase the velocity at 0.224 miles/sec

-3. During cold start or at low speed apply more acceleration (2x.224miles/sec)
+3. During cold start or at low speed apply more acceleration (2x .224miles/sec)

 ## 4. Path Planning